 The Immediate Consequences of Pretrial Detention: Evidence from Federal Criminal Cases

 This paper presents evidence of the effects of pretrial detention status on criminal case outcomes in federal criminal cases.
-I find that criminal defendants who are released pending trial earn a roughly 72 percent decrease in sentence length and a 36 percentage-point increase in the probability of receiving a sentence below the recommended federal sentencing Guidelines range.
-Pretrial release also reduces the probability that a defendant will receive at least the mandatory minimum sentence—when one is charged—by 39 percentage points, but does not affect the probability that the defendant will face a mandatory minimum sentence.
-To address the identification problem inherent in using pretrial detention status as an explanatory variable, I take advantage of the fact that pretrial release in federal courts is typically determined by magistrate judges who vary in their propensities to release defendants pending trial.
+Using data spanning 71 federal district courts, I find that pretrial release reduces a defendant’s sentence length by around 67 percent and increases the probability that a defendant will receive a sentence below the recommended sentencing range.
+Pretrial release also reduces the probability that a defendant will receive at least the mandatory minimum sentence—when one is charged—but does not affect the probability that the defendant will face a mandatory minimum sentence.
+To address the identification problem inherent in using pretrial detention status as an explanatory variable, I exploit variation in magistrate judges’ propensities to release defendants pending trial.
 This setting allows magistrate judge leniency to serve as an instrumental variable for pretrial release.
-I also present suggestive evidence of the mechanism at work.
-It appears that pretrial release affects case outcomes in two distinct ways: most importantly, by giving defendants the opportunity to present mitigating evidence at sentencing and, secondly, by making it easier for defendants to earn a sentencing reduction by providing substantial assistance to the government.
-In contrast, this paper does not find evidence that pretrial release improves defendants’ abilities to bargain with prosecutors.
-I also find that the effects of pretrial detention status on case outcomes are heterogeneous, and most pronounced for drug offenders.
+This paper also presents suggestive evidence that pretrial release affects case outcomes through two channels: first, by giving defendants the opportunity to present mitigating evidence at sentencing and, second, by making it easier for defendants to earn a sentencing reduction by providing assistance to the government.

 Keywords: detention, bail, bond, pretrial, incarceration, sentencing, instrumental variable

 JEL Classification: K14, K42